 - Miranda Risang Ayu Palar, Ph.D., Head of Intellectual Property Centre on Regulation and Application Studies, Faculty of Law, Universitas Padjadjaran, Indonesia

-The discussion will continue in “online rooms” around the following themes:
+The discussion continued in “online rooms” around the following themes:

 - GIs to support market access and fair and equitable value chains;